The Tuskegee Syphilis Experiment

 because they had this notion.

-And, you know, of course, this doesn't excuse anything, but one of the supposed reasons was that they had this notion that syphilis was different in white men than black men, and that in black men it was more cardiovascular based.
+And, you know, of course, this doesn't excuse anything, but one of the supposed reasons was that they had this notion that syphilis was different in white men than black men, and that in black men it was more cardiovascular based as far as the symptoms and the results.

-And it was initially supposed to be a six-month thing but it went on not for four years not for 14 years but for 40 years yeah i mean it started out in 1932 in the jim crow south and it carried right through the entire civil rights era a number of other historical things happened during this time that should have given the researchers pause But from what I saw, the best explanation is not that these people were inherently evil.
+A number of other historical things happened during this time that should have given the researchers pause.
+But from what I saw, the best explanation is not that these people were inherently evil.

 Although you can make a case that at least one of the people who led the study at one point was, we'll talk about him later in Guatemala.

-But more that they just came to see these men, these individuals, these human beings, as nothing more than a data set and that they stripped them of their humanity so thoroughly that they didn't even really think that this was there was anything wrong with what they were doing, even over the course of 40 whole years.
+And that they stripped them of their humanity so thoroughly that they didn't even really think that there was anything wrong with what they were doing, even over the course of 40 whole years.
+Yeah.

+And the reason why they chose Macon County is a few reasons.
 One, its proximity to Tuskegee, which was, you know, key is the place where they carried this stuff out.

 Another is because they

 zoned in on that area because they initially were trying to find out how many people had syphilis and where so they could treat these men.
+Right.

 And they found that Macon County, Alabama had the highest prevalence of syphilis.

-last part comes from the files that were released and collected, I think in the last decade even.
+And also, and this last part comes from the files that were released and collected, I think in the last decade even.

+They were sharecroppers.
 They were rural men and they were poor men.

 And the quote that was in these papers that I found was that they found them immobile and malleable.

+Yeah, they were an extremely vulnerable population.
 I mean, even among the black population at large in the Jim Crow era, these were like the most vulnerable people.

 And they had less rights.

 than even other black people at the time in America.
+So yeah, they picked on them very specifically.

 And that you kind of hinted at something that I find is one of the most cynical aspects of this whole thing, that initially the program that was working down there was a well-funded program that was treating syphilis.

+And then the funding ran out of that.
 And they said, well, we still have all these people that we know have syphilis.

 Let's try something different and not treat them.

 And that was the beginning of the whole thing.
+Yeah.

 And it's also key to point out before we get into the grisly details is that these men did not know they had syphilis.

 And then they also thought that they were being treated.
+They were told they had, quote, bad blood.

 And the whole time they thought they were getting treatment when they were getting placebos.
+Right.

-prevented them from getting it treated either by telling them not to go do that or by telling doctors in the area do not treat any of these men because they're part of the study we're carrying out.
+And the people running the study prevented them from getting it treated either by telling them not to go do that or by telling doctors in the area, do not treat any of these men because they're part of the study we're carrying out.

+Because that's another thing, too.
 I think a lot of people think that this was some secret government study conducted in absolute silence.

+It was not at all.
 It wasn't even an open secret.

 It wasn't a secret at all.

-So much so that the people running the study published 13 different journal articles over the course of that 40 years and put out annual reports, published annual reports on the progress of this thing.
+So much so that the people running the study published 13 different journal articles over the course of that 40 years and put out annual reports, published annual reports on the progress of this this thing.

-So it was just right out there and people just overlooked it or ignored it for four decades.
+So it was just right out there, and people just overlooked it or ignored it for four decades.

 Yeah, it was a time when the medical community certainly was aware, but the public at large and the media didn't really look into